HWTeng-Teaching/202402-Financial-Econometrics/HW_ch4.28/HW_ch04.28.b.md

 so we have $$\widehat{\text{YIELD}} = 0.7737 + 0.0005 \ TIME^2$$
 The elasticity is $$\frac{(2 \gamma_1 TIME)TIME}{YIELD}$$
 We can observe a relationship between elasticity and the independent variable.
-It is not easy for us to interpret the slope of a quadratic model, but we can say that when $\gamma_1\$ is greater than 0, the value of  YIELD will increase at an increasing rate.
+It is not easy  to interpret the slope of a quadratic model, but we can say that when $\gamma_1\$ is greater than 0, the value of  YIELD will increase at an increasing rate.